kalgynirae/recipes/quiche.md

 7. Slowly pour the egg mixture over the filling.

-8. Bake for 35 minutes at 375°F.
+8. Bake for 55 minutes at 375°F.

 9. Check before removing the quiche from the oven by grabbing one edge of the pan and jiggling it.
-If the center of the quiche is not almost set, leave it in for another three minutes or so.
+If the center of the quiche is not almost set, leave it in for longer.
 (Note that it doesn't have to be completely set since it will continue to cook after you remove it from the oven.)

 10. Let the quiche sit for about 15 minutes before serving.